mrmhodak/buildtest/index.rst

  - List available toolchain based on the easyconfig files provided to BuildTest
  - List a tabular software-version relationship
  - Verbosity level to control output
+ - Support for logging
+ - Search for YAML and test scripts

 .. _CMake: https://cmake.org/documentation/